 Ellison Eyewear successfully raised $71,725 from 157 investors on February 1, 2018

-IT A GOOD COMPANYDENNIS LITKEInvested about 1 month ago
+IT A GOOD COMPANYDENNIS LITKEInvested 4 months ago

 Investors should verify any issuer information they consider important before making an investment.